lpnh/why-rust/src/preface.md

 # Preface

 Hello, friend!
-Right from the start, I want to clarify that as a little Rustacean I won't delve deeply into explaining Rust's arcane secrets.
+Right from the start, I want to acknowledge that as a little Rustacean I won't delve deeply into Rust's arcane secrets.
 This [mdBook](https://rust-lang.github.io/mdBook/) is merely an excuse for me to share my enthusiasm and some thoughts from my journey so far.